Skip to main content

 Megan Saker: Great.
 David has also just made a point in the q and a that they have a gamify they’ve gamified providing feedback, so give out some prizes, show them some love.

 Janna Bastow: Excellent.
-I really love that as an idea.
+I really love that idea.
 And also, I’m not sure if anybody’s hearing [00:49:00] disturbance in the background, but I just wanted to as we sign off, just introduce you to the menace who’s been making noise.
 He’s in my ProdPack backpack.
-This is Kepler, who, he gets into my backpack and makes an absolute racket.
+This is Kepler, who gets into my backpack and makes an absolute racket.

 Particularly, I’ve lost my video now.
 Oh, I am here.
 You can hear me.
 Let’s see if I can take

-Megan Saker: that work again.
+Megan Saker: That worked again.
 I love how on brand he is there in a backpack.
 That’s pleased me a lot, Janna.

 Janna Bastow: All right.
 Are we back?
 There we are.
 We’re back.
 All right.
 There we go.
 Thank you for sharing that take on Gamification, David.